teoric/sorting-examples/README.md

 - [Python](http://www.python.org) and [Perl](http://www.perl.org) can sort non-ASCII strings, but they rely on the locale setting (which seems to be broken on the Mac).
 For Perl, [Unicode::Collate](http://search.cpan.org/~sadahiro/Unicode-Collate/Collate.pm)(::Locale) is part of the core modules.
 For
 Python, there is [pyuca](https://github.com/jtauber/pyuca).

 - `sort` (both BSD and GNU) also does not work for me. `ucsort` from [Unicode::Tussle](http://search.cpan.org/~bdfoy/Unicode-Tussle/) can replace them.
-Unicode::Tussle has heavy dependencies; but  [ucsort](http://cpansearch.perl.org/src/BDFOY/Unicode-Tussle-1.03/script/ucsort) does not.
+Unicode::Tussle has heavy dependencies; but  [ucsort (direct Link to code)](http://cpansearch.perl.org/src/BDFOY/Unicode-Tussle-1.03/script/ucsort) does not.